ashishshah1995/Express-FlashCardApp/README.md

 # Flashcard application

-To launch app
+#To run the application follow the steps below

-In terminal window: node app.js (or, to use nodemon to autorestart app when files are edited: nodemon app.js) in browser goto localhost:3000
+1 - In terminal window: node app.js (or, to use nodemon to autorestart app when files are edited: nodemon app.js)

+2 - In browser goto localhost:3000

 Typical flow

 In a browser open localhost:3000
 If a user name cookie does not exist, a form is displayed to enter it.

 After the user name is submitted a "welcome" message is displayed with button to start flashcards.

 A random question is displayed.
 The page has buttons to display the answer, show a hint and display another random card.

 The card also has a button to clear the user name and return to name input form.

-Packages used
+#Packages used

 Express framework

 Pug to render templates

 body-parser middleware

 cookie-parser middleware

-Routes (i.e. localhost:3000/...)
+#Routes (i.e. localhost:3000/...)

 All routes use response.render and Pug template to generate pages.

 Templates utilize a shared template (e.g extends layout) which in turn includes template pieces (e.g. include includes/header.pug).